 Assessment Assessment Type Weighting (%) LO Assessment (No.) Performance Students: 100% 1-8 This module will be assessed by an end-of-year Recital of up to 50-55 minutes' duration, (depending on instrument/voice).
 In all recitals, the prominence of the student being assessed will be of paramount importance.
 The programme of own choice works, will be chosen in consultation with the Principal Study teacher and submitted to the Programme Committee for approval.
 The performance, which will be held in public, will be assessed by a panel of examiners, including an extern instrumental/vocal/conducting specialist, according to the standards expected in a professional recital.
-Programme notes must be provided written for a general audience with scholarly accuracy.
-Jazz Students This module will be assessed by an end-of-year Recital of up to 50-55 minutes' duration.
-The balanced recital programme, which may contain original material and material of recognised jazz artists, will be chosen in consultation with the Principal Study teacher and submitted to the Programme Committee for approval.
+Programme notes must be provided written for a general audience with scholarly accuracy. lors Students Jazz Students This module will be assessed by an end-of-year Recital of up to 50-55 minutes' duration.
+The balanced recital programme, which may contain original material and material of recognised jazz artists, will be chosen in consultation with the Principal Study teacher and submitted to the Programme Committee for approval. to the mogratime committee for approval.
 The student must engage as an improviser and as the primary performer.
 The performance should contain improvisational devices that allow the artist to engage as a soloist.
 In the case of vocalists, this need not necessarily be scat singing, although the use of 'second chorus' (manipulated melody) should feature.
 Vocal performances that only present singular and 'literal' presentation of melody are not consistent with the jazz aesthetic.
-Improvisational skills and the jazz aesthetic (albeit diverse in these times) must be central to the performance, with particular focus on jazz vocabulary, rhythmic feel and articulation, forward motion, as well as cadential content and the melodic potential of improvised line.
+Improvisational skills and the jazz aesthetic (albeit diverse in these times) must be central to the performance, with particular focus on jazz vocabulary, rhythmic feel and articulation, forward motion, as well as cadential content and the melodic potential of improvised line. wen as education content and the melodic potential of improvised line.
 The student should present defined improvised ideas and demonstrate clear definition of form (see above).
 The student should demonstrate instrumental technique appropriate to the genre, with interactive skills, and group awareness.
-Danatita w Chudanta Repetiteur Students: This medule will be assessed by means of an end of year Final This module will be assessed by means of an end-of-year Final Performance Recital of 50-55 minutes' duration.
+Repetiteur Students: This module will be assessed by means of an end-of-year Final Performance Recital of 50-55 minutes' duration.
 The programme for